 Bruce Kasanoff is a speaker and writer who helps companies with both employee engagement and customer engagement.
 He is co-author of Smart Customers, Stupid Companies and author of Making It Personal.

-Bruce’s ideas have been featured across many outlets including LinkedIn’s Influencer program, FastCompany, DigitalTrends and BusinessWeek.
+Bruce’s ideas have been featured across many outlets including LinkedIn’s Influencer program, Forbes, FastCompany, and DigitalTrends.